How do you know if you’re seeing the best person for your orthodontic care?

 Check their official registration details with AHPRA at www.ahpra.gov.au.
 This government regulatory body keeps track of all practicing health practitioners and their qualifications.
 An orthodontist will be registered with AHPRA as both a general dentist and a specialist dentist.
 If your orthodontic provider is missing the second qualification (i.e. no “specialist dentist” registration), they’re obviously not a specialist Orthodontist.

-Whether you have a provider in mind and want to check if they’re really a registered specialist Orthodontist, or are just beginning your search for a practitioner and want some suggestions for one near you, you can use our new tool to search the ASO database here.
+Whether you have a provider in mind and want to check if they’re a registered specialist Orthodontist, or are just beginning your search for a practitioner and want to find one near you, you can use our Finder tool to search the ASO database here.